Best Small Business Cargo Vans - Size, Gas Mileage, & More

 1. Ford Transit

-There is a good reason why the Transit far outsells every other van.
+There is a good reason why the Transit usually outsells every other van.
 It is designed from the ground up for commercial use.
 The interior is functional, and the adjustable steering column and driver's seat can help you get comfortable, even if you're on the taller side.
-The highest roof option on the 2022 model offers almost six feet of cargo height.
+The highest roof option on the 2023 model offers almost six feet of cargo height.

 2. Mercedes-Benz Sprinter

 This van has built a reputation for reliability.
-Its diesel engine provides plenty of power, and handling is markedly better than its competitors.
-It doesn't need service until it's gone 20,000 miles, but it does have high maintenance costs.
+Its diesel engine provides plenty of power, and its handling is markedly better than its competitors.
+It has an impressive 15,000-mile service interval, but the maintenance cost is typically high.
 It has a large cab and a variety of custom packages.
 It costs more than the others but promises more, such as active brake assist included in all standard models.

 3. RAM ProMaster

-The Express has a low maintenance cost and a plethora of dealerships in the U.S. for easy access to service.
-The design is a little outdated, but it has lots of towing power and a five-year or 60,000-mile powertrain warranty if purchased new.
+The Express and Savana have low maintenance costs and a plethora of dealerships in the U.S. for easy access to service.
+The design is a little outdated, but they have lots of towing power.
+The Express has a five-year or 60,000-mile powertrain warranty if purchased new.
 Used versions come without the warranty but still maintain all of the benefits.

 Compact Vans